glenn-dev/users-app/README.md

 ## :octocat: Contributing

 :construction: This is an open source project that still in development phase :baby:.
-We suggest you check "development" branch for latest features before any other action.
+I strongly suggest you check "development" branch for latest features.

 :wrench: For major changes, please open an issue first to discuss what you would like to change.
 Feel free to contribute any suggestion as well.